hikarilogo50smallred2

 Between Clients

 Using a soft cloth towel, thoroughly wipe scissor and blades after every haircut.
-This will reduce build-up of chemicals and debris, which may adversely affect the performance of your scissor throughout your workday.
+This will reduce build-up of chemicals and debris, which can adversely affect the performance of your scissor throughout your workday.

 Daily